 • If you’re a dual citizen you are not eligible for an Australian tourist visa in your other citizenship passport.

-• It takes 10 working days to issue a new passport upon receiving a complete application form.
+• It takes up to 3 weeks to issue a new passport upon receiving a complete application form.

 Visit our passport portal for comprehensive information and advice on how to renew your Australian passport.

 Raoul Wallenberg: Honorary Australian Citizenship

 On 6 May 2013, Australia awarded Raoul Wallenberg an honorary Australian citizenship.
 The award of honorary Australian citizenship is a symbolic recognition of Mr Wallenberg’s tireless devotion to human life during the Holocaust.
 This is the first time that Australia has bestowed such an honour.